 If you want to do a quick calculation, here’s the formula you would use to estimate the adult weight for a Toy Aussiedoodle:

-Medium Aussiedoodles generally reach half their adult weight between 3.5 and 5 months old.
+Mini and Medium Aussiedoodles generally reach half their adult weight between 3.5 and 5 months old.
 It will also plateau at its full adult weight between 11-13 months of age.

 Standard Aussiedoodles generally reach half their adult weight between 4.5 and 6 months old.
 It will then plateau at its full adult weight between 12.5-16 months of age.